Darby Township, Pickaway County, Ohio: Geography

-Part of the village of Harrisburg is located in northern Darby Township, and the unincorporated community of Derby lies in the center of the township.
+Part of the village of Harrisburg is located in northern Darby Township, and the census-designated place of Derby lies in the center of the township.

 Name and history

 Statewide, other Darby Townships are located in Madison and Union Counties.

 Darby Township was settled chiefly by emigrants from Virginia.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.